Quick Answer — European Sustainability Reporting Standards and UK Impact

 Do UK Companies Need to Comply with ESRS?

-Direct scope: Only via EU operations meeting post-Omnibus CSRD thresholds (1,000+ employees and €450 million+ turnover)2.
+Direct scope: Only via EU operations meeting post-Omnibus I CSRD thresholds (BOTH 1,000+ employees AND €450 million+ turnover)2.

 Indirect scope: Large UK groups with substantial EU subsidiaries meeting the revised thresholds may need CSRD reporting at EU subsidiary level.

-Voluntary adoption: Any UK company can adopt ESRS voluntarily, though UK SRS thresholds apply for UK-listed companies under FCA CP26/54.
+Voluntary adoption: Any UK company can adopt ESRS voluntarily, though UK SRS Thresholds apply for UK-listed companies under FCA regulation4.

 Dual-listed considerations: UK companies with US/EU dual listings may face multiple frameworks depending on jurisdiction-specific requirements.